Geo-Distributed Active-Active Redis Applications

 Developing globally distributed applications can be challenging, as developers have to think about race conditions and complex combinations of events under geo-failovers and cross-region write conflicts.
-CRDBs simplify developing such applications by directly using built-in smarts for handling conflicting writes based on the data type in use.
-Instead of depending on just simplistic “last-writer-wins” type conflict resolution, geo-distributed CRDBs combines techniques defined in CRDT (conflict-free replicated data types) research with Redis types to provide smart and automatic conflict resolution based on the data types intent.
+In Redis Enterprise Software (RS), Active-Active databases simplify developing such applications by directly using built-in smarts for handling conflicting writes based on the data type in use.
+Instead of depending on just simplistic “last-writer-wins” type conflict resolution, geo-distributed Active-Active databases (formerly known as CRDBs) combines techniques defined in CRDT (conflict-free replicated data types) research with Redis types to provide smart and automatic conflict resolution based on the data types intent.

-CRDB is a globally distributed database that spans multiple Redis Enterprise Software clusters.
-Each CRDB can have many CRDB Instances (Instances is a CRDB in each cluster that is participating in a global CRDBs) come with added smarts for handling globally distributed writes using the proven CRDT approach.
+An Active-Active database is a globally distributed database that spans multiple Redis Enterprise Software clusters.
+Each Active-Active database can have many Active-Active database instances that come with added smarts for handling globally distributed writes using the proven CRDT approach.
 CRDT research describes a set of techniques for creating systems that can handle conflicting writes.
 CRDBs are powered by Multi-Master Replication (MMR) provides a straightforward and effective way to replicate your data between regions and simplify development of complex applications that can maintain correctness under geo-failovers and concurrent cross-region writes to the same data.

 Example of synchronization